 Slow resolution of host name

-Build scans attempt to determine the host name of the machine.
+Build Scans attempt to determine the host name of the machine.
 An issue affecting macOS can cause a delay when doing this in some environments.

 If you see a warning during your build that resolving the local host name is slow, you can workaround the problem by adding a host name mapping to your /etc/hosts